 This sounds a bit like hubris, of course, and it is.
 But we sure did feel proud of ourselves after we made it into the harbor and tied up the boat that evening.
 The flip side of the story, unfortunately, is that my skipper ultimately lost his boat, a large Alden schooner, eyeballing his way down a river in Spain one night.
 Even worse, he had charts for the river, and even a GPS onboard, but simply wasn’t using them.

 The moral of this story is not that you should never rely on your eyeballs to see where you are going.
 Rather it is that you should rely on them first, then use every means available to figure out what you are seeing.
 Nowadays I think what happens is the exact opposite.
-It seems we now teach young sailors to navigate by simply handing them an electronic device to play with.
-Often their inherent ability is measured by the extent to which they don't need a manual to master it.
-Then later, perhaps, as a "back-up," we try to teach them some traditional skills.
+We teach young sailors to navigate by simply prying some game device from their grasp and replacing it with one labelled Garmin.
+Often their inherent ability is measured by the extent to which they don’t need a manual to master the device.
+Then later, perhaps, as a “back-up,”, we try to teach them some traditional skills.

 Instead, we should first pry everything from their hands, give them nothing (except maybe some binoculars), and teach them how to see the world like true navigators.
 Then, when they receive more tools to augment their ability, they hopefully will not be too quick to take them for granted.